 Ray Idaszak is RENCI’s director of collaborative environments.
 He leads a team of developers and engineers in using advanced engineering, open source, and analysis techniques in large development projects.
 Prior to joining RENCI, Idaszak spent 12 years as chief technology officer and member of the board of directors of a large display company, where the products his team brought to market earned several industry awards.
 His work has appeared in magazines including National Geographic, Time, Scientific American, Discover, the cover of IEEE Computer, and on the PBS shows NOVA and The Infinite Voyage.
 Idaszak has 12 patents and holds a computer science engineering degree from the University of Illinois Urbana-Champaign.

-David A. Knowles is RENCI’s director of economic development and regional engagement.
+David A. Knowles is RENCI’s director of economic development and engagement.
 He works to connect RENCI initiatives and projects to the needs and interests of stakeholders in industry, government, research, and the broader community.
 In this capacity, he leads program development and operations activities for the National Consortium for Data Science and was part of the team that developed the iRODS Consortium and its membership and governance structure.
 He also led RENCI’s engagement center program, as well as programs to support entrepreneurs and startups from UNC-Chapel Hill.
-Knowles came to RENCI from the Georgia Institute of Technology, where he was the business development manager for the Southeastern Trade Adjustment Assistance Center, a division of the university’s Economic Development Institute.
-Previously, Knowles was vice president of operations for Interra International, Inc., an international food trading company, and chief operating officer of International Trade Management, Inc., an Atlanta area firm that develops transactional software for food producers.
-His sales, operations, and business development work have taken him to Russia, Eastern and Western Europe, the Caribbean, and Asia.
+Knowles came to RENCI in 2006 from the Georgia Institute of Technology, where he was the business development manager for the Southeastern Trade Adjustment Assistance Center, a division of the university’s Economic Development Institute.
+Previously, Knowles was vice president of operations for Interra International, Inc., an international commodity trading company, and chief operating officer of International Trade Management, Inc., an Atlanta firm that developed transactional software for food producers.